gregorius2514/TestFilesGenerator/README.md

 `fields` - decribe each column of output file related with record

-`type` - can be numerical or text (work in progress).
-For now only text values are supported

 `values` - values used to placed in output file.

 `randomness` - required values are `true/false` and tell about which value should be placed in output file.
 Random or ordered from key `values`